[Varian Fry Institute Home] [Chambon Foundation Home]

 A Palestinian Jew who had served with the nationalist Irgun organization in pre-Israel Palestine, Peter Bergson (born Hillel Kook, 1915-2001), had come to the U.S. in 1940.
 In America, this firebrand led what came to be known as the Bergson Group, whose strenuous efforts from 1942 to 1945 underscore just how much was known—and how much was attempted during those difficult years.

-Vilified at the time—American Jewish leader Rabbi Stephen Wise reportedly characterized him as “equally as great an enemy of the Jews as Hitler,” while others castigated the group as fascist or terrorist—Bergson remains a controversial yet relatively obscure figure in the history of America and the Holocaust.
+Vilified at the time—American Jewish leader Rabbi Stephen Wise reportedly characterized him as “equally as great an enemy of the Jews as Hitler,” while others went so far as to castigate the group as fascist or terrorist—Bergson remains a controversial yet still relatively obscure figure in the history of America and the Holocaust, as was underscored in a August 7, 2011, article in the Sunday New York Times: Belatedly Recognizing Heroes of the Holocaust.

-Not Idly By—currently nearing release and available for film festival screenings—provides the riveting first-hand testimony of the charismatic and eloquent Bergson, who comments on the response to the crisis by non-European Jews and describes his determined efforts to fight the Holocaust: the innovative and provocative full-page political ads in major newspapers, the poignant, assertive 1943 Ben Hecht/Kurt Weill pageant We Will Never Die, the rabbis’ march in Washington before Yom Kippur 1943, the creation of various activist committees and the energetic and productive lobbying of American government officials that ultimately helped lead to the establishment at last of a U.S. rescue agency.
+Not Idly By—to be released at last in 2019—provides the riveting first-hand testimony of the charismatic and eloquent Bergson, who comments on the response to the crisis by non-European Jews and describes his determined efforts to fight the Holocaust: the innovative and provocative full-page political ads in major newspapers, the fiery 1943 Ben Hecht/Kurt Weill pageant We Will Never Die (Madison Square Garden, Hollywood Bowl)—heard extensively for the first time since 1943!—the rabbis’ march in Washington before Yom Kippur 1943, the creation of various activist committees and the energetic and productive lobbying of American government officials that ultimately helped lead to the establishment at last of a U.S. rescue agency.

-An Emmy Award-winning documentary filmmaker (Yiddish: the Mother Tongue, to be released in a 30th anniversary DVD edition in 2010), Pierre Sauvage, himself a child survivor of the Holocaust, is the president of the Chambon Foundation (www.chambon.org), which includes the Varian Fry Institute.
-Upcoming in 2011 is Sauvage’s long-in-the-making feature documentary about American rescuers during the refugee crisis of 1940-41, And Crown Thy Good: Varian Fry in Marseille.
+An Emmy Award-winning documentary filmmaker (the pioneering 1979 Yiddish: the Mother Tongue), Pierre Sauvage, himself a child survivor of the Holocaust, is the founder and president of the Chambon Foundation (www.chambon.org), which includes the Varian Fry Institute.
+Upcoming is Sauvage’s long-in-the-making feature documentary about American rescuers during the refugee crisis of 1940-41, And Crown Thy Good: Varian Fry and the Refugee Crisis, Marseille, 1940-1941.

-Sauvage is best known for his acclaimed feature documentary Weapons of the Spirit.
-The film tells the story of a unique “conspiracy of goodness” during the Holocaust: in and around the Christian village of Le Chambon-sur-Lignon in France, 5,000 Jews found shelter, including Pierre, who was born there.
-At the Holocaust commemoration at the U.S. Capitol on April 23, 2009, President Barack Obama invoked the example of Le Chambon to encourage Americans to "strive each day, both individually and as a nation, to be among the righteous (see www.chambon.org.)
+Sauvage is best known for his acclaimed feature documentary Weapons of the Spirit, also to be released soon in a newly remastered 30th-anniversary edition of the film.
+That film tells the story of the unique “conspiracy of goodness” that occurred in a tiny Christian area of France that defied the Nazis and turned itself into the very haven of refuge that America refused to be: in and around the village of Le Chambon-sur-Lignon in France, 5,000 Jews found shelter, including Pierre, who was born there.
+At the Holocaust commemoration at the U.S. Capitol in 2009, President Barack Obama invoked the example of Le Chambon to encourage Americans to "strive each day, both individually and as a nation, to be among the righteous."

-Believing that it would help to know more about the Righteous, for over twenty-five years the Chambon Foundation's mission has been "to communicate and explore the necessary lessons of hope intertwined with the Holocaust's unavoidable lessons of despair."
+For over thirty years the Chambon Foundation's mission has been "to communicate and explore the necessary lessons of hope intertwined with the Holocaust's unavoidable lessons of despair."
 The Varian Fry Institute was founded as a division of the Chambon Foundation to explore and communicate the American experience of the Holocaust.
-Pierre Sauvage seeks to implement these ambitious goals both both through his documentary work and through his popular video-accompanied presentations, The Challenge To Us of Holocaust Rescuers and Did Americans Fight the Holocaust?
+Pierre Sauvage seeks to implement these ambitious goals both both through his documentary work and through his popular video-accompanied presentations, which currently include Learning Hope From the Holocaust: The Challenge To Us of Holocaust Rescuers and Did Americans Fight the Holocaust: Varian Fry and Peter Bergson?

 On Peter Bergson, America and the Holocaust